Review 776: Sinners

 Trying to leave their troubled lives behind, twin brothers Smoke & Stack (Michael B. Jordan) return to their hometown of Clarksdale, Mississippi to start again and open up a juke joint where black citizens of can gather to dance and fellowship in their sacred space.
 They enlist their cousin Sammie (newcomer Miles Caton) to play guitar as well as other friends and family who can help on opening night, only to discover that an even greater evil is waiting to welcome them back.

 Watching this film, you get the sense that Ryan Coogler is making a love letter the blues and story about black culture and Identity in the 30s and touches on some weighty themes of faith, community, heritage, exploitation & freedom.
+The theme of religion/faith is very prominent,

 As the bodycount rises, Sinners shows it has more on its mind than just vampires and is a film about survival, power and collective silence.
+You can feel Ryan Coogler channeling his inner Tarantino throughout this film; Sinners is a film of two halves, it’s a period piece first and a vampire horror film second.

 Smoke & Stack have established a formidable name for themselves after working for gangsters in Chicago.
 They enlisted in the service to fight in WW I for their country, they saw it as a way out for the brothers who hoped that it would guarantee some degree respect and acceptance not previously afforded to them.
 But during the war, they became tools for the government and when they got back from the war, nothing really changed.
 They moved to Chicago where the most viable career path for their skills was a life of crime working for Al Capone until eventually stealing from him.
 They hoped to carve out their piece of the American Dream so they could bring it back to their hometown and restore a sense of hope and community.
 While they're on this shared journey, they experience their own respective hardships: For Smoke it's the loss of the son he had with his estranged wife Annie (Wunmi Mosaku), for Stack it was a romantic relationship with a half white woman named Mary (a lovely Hailee Steinfeld).
 "Chicago ain't sh*t but Mississippi with tall buildings instead of plantations" they tell cousin Sammie.

-Unfortunately, it turns out that the property owners who leased the land to the brothers are white men who happen to be members of the KKK who see this as an opportunity
+Unfortunately, it turns out that the property owners who leased the land to the brothers are white men who happen to be members of the KKK who see this as an opportunity to get the entire Black population under one roof where they can easily dispose of them.

-And MCU fans will surely get a kick out of seeing Killmonger, Kate Bishop & Hunter B-15 from Loki in a film from the director of Black Panther
+And MCU fans will surely get a kick out of seeing Killmonger, Kate Bishop & Hunter B-15 from Loki in a film from the director of Black Panther.

 Both of them feel powerless and trapped to uproot a system where all the money in the world can't buy them what they desire most of all.
 While they may have done bad things in Chicago, it was ultimately in service of helping their people back home.

 Annie knows Smoke; she will do what he needs.
+Annie is also a Hoodoo practitioner

 Jack O'Connell (who I did not know was in this film) is playing evil vampire Remick who is also an Irish Immigrant; he's just sick.
 You get the sense that Remick feels like he can only express his culture - his Irishness - in insolation.
+He promises that succumbing to their fangs will lead to an eternal life of fellowship and love for all regardless of their colour.

 Comments